Systems Tool Kit: Interface

 The STK interface is a standard GUI display with customizable toolbars and dockable maps and 3D graphic windows.
 All analysis can be done through mouse and keyboard interaction.

 The STK Integration module provides a scripting interface named Connect that enables STK to act within a client/server environment (via TCP/IP) and is language independent.
-Users also have the option of using STK programatically via OLE automation.
+Users also have the option of using STK programmatically via OLE Automation.

 Each analysis or design space within STK is called a scenario.
 Within each scenario any number of satellites, aircraft, targets, ships, communications systems or other objects can be created.
 Each scenario defines the default temporal limits to the child objects, as well as the base unit selection and properties.
 All of these properties can be overridden for each child object individually, as necessary.
 Only one scenario may exist at any one time, although data can be exported and reused in subsequent analyses.

 For each object within a scenario, reports and graphics (both static and dynamic) may be created.
 Relative parameters, between one object and another can also be reported and the effect of real-world restrictions (constraints) enabled so that more accurate reporting is obtained.
 Through the use of the constellation and chains objects, multiple child objects may be grouped together and the multipath interactions between them investigated.

 AGI also offers software development kits for embedding STK capabilities into third-party applications or creating new applications based on AGI technology.